Pav Bhaji Masala Recipe (Authentic Mumbai Style Spice Blend)

 I make many spice mixes at home.
 Here are a few: Chaat Masala Powder, Kerala Garam Masala Powder, Pulao Masala, Sambar Powder, Roasted Cumin Powder, Dabeli Masala Powder, and Raita Masala Powder.

-I made pav bhaji for today’s lunch.
+I made my street-style pav bhaji for today’s lunch.
 Pav Bhaji Masala Powder is an essential ingredient in making a delicious pav bhaji.
 I used to buy this masala powder for a long time, but after reading so much news about adulteration even in big brands, I now consciously make as many spice mixes at home as possible.
-So, I tried the homemade pav bhaji masala recipe and made pav bhaji using it.
-It turned out quite well, I must say.
-Much better than when I make it using store-bought masala.
-Do try this recipe.

-Not only Pav Bhaji, but I also add this spice mix to my other recipes like Egg Bhurji, Masala Pav, etc. You can also add it to dry sabjis to enhance their taste.
+Not only Pav Bhaji, but I also add this spice mix to my other recipes like Egg Bhurji, Masala Pav, Tawa Pulao, etc. You can also add it to dry sabjis to enhance their taste.

 Ingredients